 DUI and Impaired driving law can be confusing.
 Many ordinary people have no idea that police have broad and overarching traffic detention power.
 They have no idea that their right to counsel is suspended during the initial stages of an investigative inquiry.
 For example, offences such as refusing to blow carry specific legal confusion.
 Given the generally accepted Charter right that all persons have a right to counsel upon “detention” or “arrest”, many accused logically think they had a right to a lawyer before providing potentially incriminating evidence at roadside.
 Notwithstanding the reasonableness of this belief (because the Charter says so) the common law confuses, rather than clarifies.
 Once marijuana legalization occurs, confusion about the operation of a motor vehicle after having consumed cannabis will certainly arise.

-Call Criminal Lawyer David Chow for a Free Consultation today and take advantage of his special rates
+Call Calgary dui lawyer David Chow for a Free Consultation

-As a former Crown prosecutor and impaired driving lawyer with over a decade of experience defending impaired cases, I understand the complex dynamics underlying any impaired driving allegation.
-I appreciate that you are not only fighting a difficult case for which conviction might cost your job, home, future prospects and family, but that you are also battling the weight of a callous legal system that ensures punishment before conviction.
+As a former Crown prosecutor and impaired driving lawyer with over a decade of experience defending impaired cases, David Chow understands the complex dynamics underlying any impaired driving allegation.
+He appreciates that you are not only fighting a difficult case for which conviction might cost your job, home, future prospects and family, but that you are also battling the weight of a callous legal system that ensures punishment before conviction.

-I am a DUI lawyer in Calgary who routinely secures verdicts of not guilty for persons charged with impaired driving, dangerous driving, over 80, refusing to blow and other criminal driving offences (including those causing death).
-I am acutely aware of the importance of the Canadian Charter of Rights and Freedoms, the rule of law, the rules of evidence and the presumption of innocence.
-I regularly attend various jurisdictions throughout Alberta, including Calgary, all Calgary circuit points (such as Cochrane, Canmore and Airdrie), Lethbridge, Medicine Hat, Fort McMurray and Red Deer.
+David Chow is a DUI lawyer in Calgary who routinely secures verdicts of not guilty for persons charged with impaired driving, dangerous driving, over 80, refusing to blow and other criminal driving offences (including those causing death).
+David is acutely aware of the importance of the Canadian Charter of Rights and Freedoms, the rule of law, the rules of evidence and the presumption of innocence.
+He is a senior Calgary defence lawyer, who regularly attends various jurisdictions throughout Alberta, including Calgary, all Calgary circuit points (such as Cochrane, Canmore and Airdrie), Lethbridge, Cochrane, Medicine Hat, Fort McMurray and Red Deer.